pyranha-labs/textology/README.md

 Why should GUIs have all the fun?
-Textology helps create TUIs by extending the amazing functionality of [Textual](https://github.com/Textualize/textual) and [Rich](https://github.com/Textualize/rich), with design principles from other well known Python libraries and UI frameworks.
+Textology helps create TUIs by extending the amazing functionality of [Textual](https://github.com/Textualize/textual) and [Rich](https://github.com/Textualize/rich), with design principles from other well known libraries and frameworks.

 Commonly known as Text (or Terminal) User Interfaces, the goal of a TUI (Tooey) is to provide as close as possible to a traditional GUI experience straight from a terminal.
 Why?
+Not all environments allow full graphical library access, web access, etc., but almost all provide access from a terminal.
+Yes, even terminals can provide mouse support, sophisticated layouts, animations, and a wide range of colors!

-Not all environments allow full graphical library access, web access, etc. Specifically, Textology is inspired by the designs of frameworks such as Dash/FastAPI/Flask and their use of routing, context managers, and observation patterns.
+Like Textual, Textology is inspired by modern web development.
+Textology extends Textual by bringing together, and expanding upon, designs from other frameworks such as Dash/FastAPI/Flask, including their use of routing, annotations, and observation patterns.
+Why?
+To increase developer velocity based on existing experience.
 Textology also receives inspiration from other UI frameworks external to Python, such as iOS, Android, and Web frameworks.
 Most importantly however, Textology is an extension of Textual: it does not replace Textual, but rather provides additional options on top of the core framework.